 The virus replicates itself using the body's own CD4 cells and spreads throughout the body.
 In the process, it destroys the CD4 cells.

 Eventually, this process stabilizes.
-The immune system brings the level of viral cells down while the CD4 cell count increases.
+The immune system reduces the level of viral cells, while the CD4 cell count increases.
 However, CD4 cells may not return to their original level.

 - muscle and joint aches and pains

 - swollen glands

 It is important to seek medical help if these symptoms occur, especially if the individual believes they may have been exposed to the HIV virus.
 Early treatment can be effective in reducing the impact of HIV.